Explore Briefly, Then Decide: Mitigating LLM Overthinking via Cumulative Entropy Regulation: Explore Briefly, Then Decide: RL with Cumulative Entropy Regulation

 \subsection{Metric: Token Entropy Cumulative Average}

 According to previous research~\cite{wang8020Rule2025} as well as our understanding, in language models, token entropy may describe the uncertainty of next token prediction.
 In the process of reasoning, it indicates the \textbf{exploration extent} at the specific generation step, suggesting the local certainty of the thinking process.
 However, to optimize the thinking length and meanwhile tackle the overthinking issue, it is required to regulate the whole thinking process instead of single generation step.
-Therefore, based on token entropy, we propose a new metric---\textbf{T}oken \textbf{E}ntropy \textbf{C}umulative \textbf{A}verage (\textbf{TECA})--- that may describe exploration extent across the whole thinking process.
-Specifically, we define the TECA as the average of all of the TE up until the current inference step, specifically as follows:
+Therefore, based on token entropy, we propose a new metric \textbf{T}oken \textbf{E}ntropy \textbf{C}umulative \textbf{A}verage (\textbf{TECA}) that may describe exploration extent across the whole thinking process.
+Specifically, we define the TECA as the average of all of the token entropy up until the current inference step, showed in Equation \ref{eq:teca definition}:

-where $t$ denotes a specific inference step, also the index of the token generated. $H_t$ denotes the corresponding token entropy referring Eq.~\ref{eq:te}.
+where $t$ denotes a specific inference step, also the index of the token generated. $H_t$ denotes the corresponding token entropy referring Equation~\ref{eq:te}.
 The definition explains that at specific inference step $t$, $\text{TECA}_t$ measures the average exploration extent of the thinking process in the past, which indicates the global certainty of the model on the output so far.
 The higher TECA is, the less certain the model is in one reasoning process.